Biggio HR, Blue Jays begin 2020 odyssey by beating Rays 6-4

 Japanese slugger Yoshi Tsutsugo homered in his major league debut for the Rays.
 Tampa Bay signed him to a two-year, $12 million deal after winning 96 games last season and making the playoffs for the first time in six years.

 Morton (0-1), beginning his second year with the Rays, was a big part of the success in 2019 and an easy choice for his first opening night assignment after going 16-6 with a 3.05 ERA.

-The right-hander just wished fans, family and friends could have been in the stands at Tropicana Field to watch the start of the pandemic-delayed season.
+The veteran right-hander, who beforehand said it would be somewhat bittersweet to take the mound for the start of the pandemic-delayed season because fans, family and friends couldn’t be in the fans to share the moment with him, was at a loss to explain why he allowed six runs and seven hits in just four innings.

+“For me it’s more abut the fact the team gave you the ball.
+You get an opening day start usually because of what you did the year before,” Morton said.
+“At the end of the day, you go out there to get and outs and try to give your team a chance to win.
+I gave up six runs.”

-Blue Jays starter Hyun Jin Ryu, second in NL Cy Young voting when he was with the Los Angeles Dodgers last season, allowed three runs and four hits in 4 2/3 innings.
+Blue Jays starter Hyun-Jin Ryu, second in NL Cy Young voting when he was with the Los Angeles Dodgers last season, allowed three runs and four hits in 4 2/3 innings.
 He struck out three, but also walked three before being replaced after throwing 97 pitches.

 Jordan Romano (1-0) finished fifth and got the first two outs of the sixth to get the win.
 Rafael Dolis escaped a bases-loaded jam in the eighth and Ken Giles worked a scoreless ninth for the save.